11825 - Tissue Engineering Modulübersicht

 • Basic organisation of tissues: Cells and extracellular matrix (ECM)

-• ECM: Molecular structure & function
+• ECM: Molecular structure & function • Cell-ECM Interaction

-• Cells for Tissue Engineering: stem cells, differentiated cells from adult tissues, problem of donor-recipient cell transfer
+• Cells Sources for Tissue Engineering: stem cells, differentiated cells from adult tissues, problem of donor-recipient cell transfer

-• Cell based therapies: Basic principles and applications
+• Cell based therapies: Principles and Applications

 Recommended Prerequisites:Basic knowledge in cell biology